 On the other side of Heidestrasse you will need a little more imagination.
 Currently, the scene is just sand, but the first buildings will start taking shape here soon as well.
 In November last year, construction started on the district Quartier Heidestrasse.
 Stage one is called QH Core, a mixed use area with a large local convenience shopping centre, and the future heart of the district.
 Where the excavations and bulldozers of today are now, the residents of Europacity will be tomorrow – meeting up for shopping or a stroll, enjoying a lunch break in one of the new restaurants, or sitting at a café taking in the sun.

 The more clearly the plans become reality, the more architecture enthusiasts are drawn to a journey of discovery through Europacity.
 Amateur photographers capture every change, strollers from nearby neighbourhoods try to locate themselves with planning images and Google Maps.
 Anyone who is professionally engaged in architecture and urban planning has fewer problems imagining the finished urban landscape.
 Eike Becker, for example.
 He heads the architectural office of the same name.
 He and his 55 employees settled on the 15th floor of TOUR TOTAL two years ago.
 “We look east, south and west, every day the view is always magnificent.
 When we arrived, there was almost nothing here.
 But we always feel comfortable in places where Berlin is re-forming itself.”
-He says that there are impulses for his own design work in the centre of the city: “To see how things succeed – or not succeed well, that always has an effect, which constantly helps you monitor your own position.”
+He says that there are impulses for his own design work in the centre of the city:

 When Eike Becker looks out the window to the west, he looks out at a curious image of Europacity.
 Almost directly at the base of TOUR TOTAL, on the western edge of Heidestrasse, there is a row of old buildings, behind some of which extend winding commercial estates.
 For many years, this tiny piece of urbanity was all there was in the empty landscape.
 The eastern area was a no-man’s-land dominated by the shadow of the Berlin Wall, and to the west only railway tracks.
 Nevertheless, a colourful and lively mix has developed here.
 Small manufacturing companies, artist studios, architecture offices, a dance school, and a billiard bar, have all found their home here.